 Ask yourself these questions:

 - Are you sincerely present when you’re engaging in a conversation?

 - Do you tell people what to do?
 Or are you working with them and guiding them?

 Homework assignment #2

-If you hate homework or just want to save some time, you can user our free website analysis tool called the Cyber Guide.
+If you hate homework or just want to save some time, you can use our free website analysis tool.
 (Yes, we used “Guide” on purpose) It will show you how strong your website is and guide you to success in the Relationship Era.

 To your continued success,